Thursday, 19 May 2016

 Interconnecting various ministries and government departments electronically to share information helps them provide better governance.

-Through one integrated e-Government portal, citizens and businesses can avail of various government services, conduct online transactions, access information and interact with various government bodies without standing in long queues, waiting for office hours or handling lot of paperwork, and thus save time and money.
+Through one integrated e-Government portal, citizens and businesses can avail of various government services, conduct online transactions, access information and interact with various government bodies without standing in long queues, waiting for office hours or handling lot

 In short, e-Governance brings about ‘anytime anywhere access to the right person’.